 As part of the Grant Proposal Approval Form (GPAF) internal review process, investigators and key personnel are required to disclose all significant financial interests (including those of the investigator’s spouse and/or dependent children) on the Disclosure Statement Form (DSF).
 Investigators will be required to provide an updated DSF annually.
 Investigators must also disclose, by filing an updated DSF, any newly acquired or discovered significant financial interests within 30 days.

 Some grants allow indirect costs (sometimes called facilities & administration or overhead costs) to be included in the grant budget.
-For grants that reimburse us for expenses already incurred, 60 percent of the indirect funds are placed in the University’s general operating budget for costs associated with administering grants and 40 percent will be transferred to the dean of the college or the vice president of the administrative unit from which the grant proposal originated.
+For grants that reimburse us for expenses already incurred, 60 percent of the indirect funds are placed in the University’s general operating budget for costs associated with administering grants and 40 percent is transferred to the dean of the college or the vice president of the administrative unit from which the grant proposal originated.
 The dean or vice president may use these funds at their discretion.
 Some colleges use the following distribution of the 40 percent: 50% to the principal investigator (PI), 25% to the PI’s department chair, and 25% to the Dean.
 These funds are to be used to support research and professional development activities.
 For grants that pay upfront, 60% supports general operations and 40% goes to the dean or vice president from which the grant proposal originated.
 Deans and vice presidents are encouraged to use these funds to support strategic initiatives or general operating costs.
-This policy was updated in October 2022.
+This policy was updated in March 2023.